CanonicalLtd/maas-docs/en/troubleshoot-getting-help.md

 # Getting Help

-The two channels you can use to get help debugging a MAAS issue are:
+The best place to get help with your MAAS issue is on the [MAAS Discourse forum][discourse].
+There, you can interact with the MAAS team as well as search for issues similar to your own.

+You might also try:

 - [Ask Ubuntu][askubuntu-maas] web site
 - [Freenode \#maas][freenode-maas] IRC channel